 Such organization of the knowledge also helps to capture the various modulating factors influencing the clinical outcomes.

-COVID-19 AOP network
+The COVID-19 AOP network

-The CIAO network
+The CIAO knowledge community

 Building an AOP network modelling COVID-19 pathogenesis relies on interdisciplinary collaborative effort, synergizing exchange between experts from different fields to translate complex biology into messages understandable across disciplines.